-An isolation valve at the outlet with a lock open facility shall be provided for all safety relief valves that do not discharge directly to the atmosphere.
+An isolation valve at the outlet with a lock-open facility shall be provided for all safety relief valves that do not discharge directly into the atmosphere.

 An isolation valve at the inlet with a lock open facility shall be provided for all safety relief valves except for pumps with an installed standby where the relief valve is between the discharge block valve and the pump.

 A key-interlock system must be specified (for the inlet and outlet isolation valves for both the service and spare RVs).
-In the case of 3-way valves, the valves at the upstream and downstream should be arranged such that they can be (which are mechanically linked) switch simultaneously.
+In the case of 3-way valves, the valves at the upstream and downstream should be arranged such that they can be (are mechanically linked) switch simultaneously.

 RV for Thermal relief: